About Us

 Will Commission meetings be public?

 Research meetings of the Commission will be held in private.
 We will issue regular press releases and reports on our findings and recommendations.
-The Secretary, co-chairs and Commission members will be available for comment.
+The Director, co-chairs and Commission members will be available for comment.
 We will hold in person and online public events.

 Will Commissioners be paid?